TomWHogg/Research_project/README.md

-This is all of the code for my Research project on the Identification of changes in Alzheimer’s brains at single-cell resolution.
+This is all of the code for the Research project on the Identification of changes in Alzheimer’s brains at single-cell resolution.